samdelaney42/Queue_Weighted_Stoikov_Micro_Price/README.md

 Instead of using volume at the top of the book to calculate imbalance, I use order queue length.

+If we assume that each order represents a different market participant, it may be a better indicatior of fair price rather than volume.

 Only limit prices and volumes are present in the LOBSTER order book data - my implementation allows us to include order queue length in the output.

 Using the MSFT 50 LOBSTER message data set, I first walk through the paper and re create the results: